timbertson/chored/README.md

 Since it's built on [`deno`][deno], remote dependencies are simply typescript `imports`, and they're fetched only on first use - if you don't run a module, its dependencies don't need to be downloaded.

 In almost all cases, you should lock a dependency to a concrete version - a release tag or commit, rather than a branch name.
-To help with this, the builtin `deps bump` action respects a branch (or wildcard tag) placed in the URL anchor.
+To help with this, the builtin `deps bump` action automatically pins github imports to a commit, and deno.land imports to a version.

+To control the specifics, you can place a branch (or wildcard tag) in the URL anchor for github, and wildcard version for deno.land.

 So you can write: